prgreen/prgreen.github.io/source/about-me/index.markdown

 footer: false
 ---

 _**Hi.
-If you're a tech start-up in San Francisco and would like to hire me, this page gives in-depth answers to a lot of common interview questions.
+If you're a tech startup in San Francisco and would like to hire me, this page gives in-depth answers to a lot of common interview questions.
 You probably want to check [my resume](/resume) first.
 I'll be adding more and more projects to [my GitHub](https://github.com/prgreen) in the next few days (coming soon).**_

 For now, all inquiries should go to **guillaume.rene@gmail.com**